LivePersonInc/developer-center/pages/Documents/Security&Authentication/LoginServiceAPI/Methods/refresh.md

 indicator: both
 ---

-_Note:_ as a Best Practice recommendation, it is best to call this method every three to five minutes to make sure the Login Service stays refreshed.
+_Note: As a Best Practice recommendation, it is best to call this method every three to five minutes to make sure the Login Service stays refreshed._

 ### Request